Lars Nootbaar Player Props: Cardinals vs. Angels

 Angels Pitching Rankings

-- The 8.8 strikeouts per nine innings put together by the Angels pitching staff ranks 15th in MLB.
+- The Angels pitching staff ranks 11th in the league with a collective 9.1 strikeouts per nine innings.

-- The Angels have the 11th-ranked team ERA among all MLB pitching staffs (3.82).
+- The Angels have a 3.82 team ERA that ranks 11th among all MLB pitching staffs.

-- Angels pitchers combine to surrender 28 home runs (0.9 per game), the seventh-fewest in the league.
+- Angels pitchers combine to allow the eighth-fewest home runs in baseball (30 total, one per game).

-- Ohtani makes the start for the Angels, his fifth of the season.
-He is 4-0 with a 1.85 ERA and 46 strikeouts through 34 2/3 innings pitched.
+- The Angels will send Canning (1-0) to the mound for his fourth start of the season.
+He is 1-0 with a 4.11 ERA and 15 strikeouts through 15 1/3 innings pitched.

-- In his most recent time out -- out of the bullpen on Thursday -- the right-hander threw six innings against the Oakland Athletics, giving up five earned runs while surrendering three hits.
+- In his most recent appearance on Wednesday, April 26 against the Oakland Athletics, the righty went five innings, allowing three earned runs while surrendering four hits.

+- In three games this season, the 26-year-old has put up an ERA of 4.11, with 8.8 strikeouts per nine innings.
+Opponents are batting .232 against him.

 © 2023 Data Skrive.
 All rights reserved.